gpollo/libresolver/README.md

 * Some sequences of instructions should be considered _atomic_ in the tree.
 For example, the `ja` followed by a `cmp`.
-* Check if different actions should be an error.
-It probably shouldn't.
-Search for "used by other pattern" in the cases.
 * Does register size really matter?
 Do we need a pattern for byte, word, double-words and quad-words?
 Or a catch-all pattern is good enough?